 Pressed for time?
-Do as this writer did: with only a couple of hours to spare, I took the Naked Traveler's advice and zeroed in on Hamzah (Mirota) Batik, a department store just a few minutes' walk north of Fort Vredeburg.
+Take the Naked Traveler's advice and zeroed in on Hamzah (Mirota) Batik, a department store just a few minutes' walk north of Fort Vredeburg.

 Want the local experience?
 Visit Pasar Beringharjo, a traditional market across the street from Mirota Batik.
 This landmark market has stood here since the 18th century, replacing a stand of banyan trees that gave the market its name.

 The market opens in the wee hours, providing traditional market wares to local shoppers (fruit, vegetables, and an honestly staggering amount of spices).
 Two more floors provide all the usual Malioboro wares at the customary low prices.

 With three levels of shopping to be had, Beringharjo offers an almost complete Malioboro experience… that is, until its relatively early closing time of 4pm!
 Location on Google Maps.